HadiqR/qibla-compass/README.md

 ## Requirements

 - A modern mobile or desktop browser.
-- HTTPS for GPS and compass access (localhost is exempt for local dev).
+- HTTPS for GPS, compass, and service-worker access (localhost is exempt for local dev).

 ## Setup